ypaulsussman/yblog/content/other_peoples_lines.md

 An intellectual is someone whose mind watches itself. -Albert Camus, writer, philosopher, Nobel laureate (1913-1960)

-If all else fails, immortality can always be assured by a spectacular error. –John Kenneth Galbraith, economist (1908-2006)
+If all else fails, immortality can always be assured by a spectacular error. -John Kenneth Galbraith, economist (1908-2006)

 To be clever enough to get all the money, one must be stupid enough to want it. -G.K.
 Chesterton, essayist and novelist (1874-1936)